 We spend a lot of time disconnected from our lives.
 TV, smartphones, social media… All of them prevent us from being in touch with ourselves.

 When a piece of jewelry breaks, it could be a gong that is supposed to wake you from your stupor.
-It could be a sign that something big is happening or that a big change is around the corner.
+It could be a sign that something big is happening or a big change is approaching.

 It works both to warn you about changes in your life and that something is happening to someone else.